 Your addiction is unique to you.
 In the same ways, addiction recovery unfolds differently for you than others.
 This is why it’s so important that your addiction recovery programs provide the individualized treatment you need for lasting recovery.
 You must also invest and engage in your recovery, gaining as much as possible from your time in treatment.

 Although you gain support from others walking the same path as you, always remember your recovery journey is yours alone.
 What works for others won’t necessarily work for you.
+Do you need an addiction treatment program?
+Call us today at 866.262.0531 for more information.

 Addiction recovery is abstinence from addictive substances.
 However, there’s more to recovery than this.
 According to the experts of the Substance Abuse and Mental Health Services Administration (SAMHSA), recovery is the “process of change through which individuals improve their health and wellness, live self-directed lives and strive to reach their full potential.”
 SAMHSA goes on to provide four signs of healthy recovery.
 These include: